MentorMate/mentormate-fast-api-cookiecutter-template/README.md

 ## Usage

-To generate a new Django project using this Cookiecutter template, follow these
+To generate a new FastAPI project using this Cookiecutter template, follow these
 steps:

 1. Open a terminal or command prompt.